hankai26/PyBer_Analysis/README.md

 "rom the combined box-and-whisker plots, we see that there are no outliers.
 However, the average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities, respectively.
 Why do you think there is such a big difference?
 By looking at the number of riders for each city, can you get a sense of the overall revenue?"

 "The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities, respectively.
 By looking at the driver count data and fare data, can you get a sense of the overall revenue?"

+Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type. using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
+Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.